NVIDIA/NeMo-Run/docs/faqs.md

 **A**: There could be a few reasons for this, described below:

-- The Nemo-Run home has changed.
+- The NeMo Run home has changed.
 By default home is at `~/.nemorun`, but you can overwrite it using `NEMORUN_HOME`.
 Retrieving logs can be difficult if there's a discrepancy in the home between when you launched the experiment and when you try to retrieve it.
-- Nemo-Run home is deleted or overwritten from the time when you ran the experiment.
+- NeMo Run home is deleted or overwritten from the time when you ran the experiment.
 - Logs are not available on the remote cluster.
-For example, if launching on Kubernetes using the `SkypilotExecutor`, and the Skypilot cluster is terminated or the pod is deleted, the logs won’t be available.
+For example, if launching on Kubernetes using the `SkypilotExecutor`, and the Skypilot cluster is terminated or the pod is deleted, the logs won't be available.